2019–20 Manchester United F.C. season: Matches

 The 2020s was started with a defeat at Arsenal on New Year's Day.
 Ten days later, United recorded their first win of the decade with a 4–0 demolition of Norwich City; Rashford scored twice, Martial and Greenwood scored once each.
 On the following three league matches the club failed to score, the first two ended in 2–0 defeats; matches against the runaway league leaders Liverpool and a revenge by Burnley, which turned out to be their last defeat of the season, were followed by a goalless draw against Wolverhampton Wanderers.
 After the newly introduced winter break, United got full 3 points at Chelsea, extending their undefeated run against the West London club to six matches.
 Watford was the next victim, falling three goals to nil at Old Trafford.
 The newly recruited Portuguese midfielder Bruno Fernandes scored the first goal from the spot, his first goal for the club.
 The fixture against Everton was again ended in a 1–1 draw with David de Gea making an error leading up to the home side's goal before Fernandes' equaliser, his first open play goal for United.
-The next week, United won 2–0 thanks to a Anthony Martial volley and a last minute 40-yard screamer from Scott McTominay to complete their first league double over Manchester City since 2009–10.
+The next week, United won 2–0 against Manchester City thanks to a goal by Anthony Martial and a last minute 40-yard volley from Scott McTominay, both of which were the result of goalkeeping errors from City keeper Ederson.
+The victory completed their first league double over their city rivals since the 2009–10 season.

 Due to the COVID-19 pandemic, Premier League matches were suspended on 13 March, initially only until 3 April 2020.
 The suspension was made indefinite on 5 April 2020.
 On 28 May, it was announced that the Premier League would return behind closed doors on 17 June.